smartdevicelink/sdl_evolution/proposals/nnnn-mt-transport-priority.md

 ## Introduction

 This document is a sub-proposal of [SDL-nnnn: Supporting simultaneous multiple transports][multiple_transports].
-It describes how Core and Proxy should choose an appropriate transport to communicate each other when multiple transports are available.
+It describes how Core and Proxy should choose an appropriate transport to communicate with each other when multiple transports are available.

 ## Motivation